 10 best clock apps and digital clock apps for Android

 Clock apps were among the first apps available.
 After all, smartphones are excellent for telling time.
 You always have it on you.
 Phones have evolved a lot.
 Clock apps have too, but not nearly as much.
 They’re still great ways to just tell the time.
 Here are the best clock apps and clock widgets on Android!
 There are many types of clock apps.
 We’ll try to include as much variety as possible.
 We’d also like to give an honorable mention to Beautiful Widgets.
 It hasn’t seen an update in years, but it’s one of the most unique and customizable clock widget apps we’ve ever seen.

 The best clock apps and clock widgets on Android

 Price: Free / $1.99

 1Weather isn’t what you’d normally think of when thinking of clock apps.
 However, 1Weather has one of the best clock and weather widgets that we’ve seen.
 It’s neutral and configurable.
 It should work with most phone themes.
-The widget is also fairly modern.
-The app is also a very decent weather app.
-It does the usual stuff like showing forecasts, current weather, and radar.
-All of the app’s features are free.
-You can pay the optional $1.99 to remove advertising if you want.
+It shows the time prominently on your home screen along with the current weather in a few different configurations.
+The app is also a pretty decent weather app on its own, so you kill two birds with one stone with this one.
+It’s free to use, and you can pay an optional $1.99 to remove ads.

 Alarm Clock for Heavy Sleepers